The Club has adopted the ECB Guidelines for supervising

 Attachment 1

-Guidance on wearing Cricket Helmets by young Players
+Guidance on wearing Cricket Helmets by Young Players in

 1. Helmets with a faceguard or grille should be worn